 The Museum of Modern Art houses a variety of contemporary artworks ranging from architecture and design to photography, paintings, and sculptures.
 Designed by Yoshio Taniguchi, the Museum of Modern Art reopened after renovations on November 20, 2004.
 Coinciding with MoMA’s seventy-fifth anniversary, the museum opened its redesigned space for exhibitions, education, and scholarly research.

-Artworks inside the Museum of Modern Art New York
+Museum of Modern Art New York exhibits

 The Scream sold for $119.9 million

 This happened in 2012 when a wealthy New York citizen bought the famous painting for his mansion in April 2014.
 Due to this, the pastel is no longer a part of the Museum of Modern Art’s collection.
 For many art lovers, this was one of the main reasons to visit MoMA.
 The image has become a universal symbol of anxiety and existential dread and has become almost as popular as the Mona Lisa.

 Use the audio-guides for free

-In order to get some information on the numbers artworks in the museum, you can borrow one of the free audio guides.
+In order to get some information on the number of artworks in the museum, you can borrow one of the free audio guides.
 All you have to do is walk around with it and enter the number of the artwork you would like to hear about.
 The guide will tell you all about it in your chosen language.
 Children get their own guide, which is more child-friendly and gets them interested in the creative world.

-Shopping at MoMA
+Museum Shop at the MoMA

-MoMA’s flagship store is, as you would expect, inside the museum however, there are various other shops located throughout New York City.
-The MoMA store in the Museum building features a broad selection of art reproductions, design objects, and more than 2,000 book titles!
+MoMA’s flagship store is, as you would expect, inside the museum.
+However, there are various other shops located throughout New York City.
+The MoMA store in the museum features a broad selection of art reproductions, design objects, and more than 2,000 book titles!